Boy critically injured in Town Creek tornado steadily improving

 Family and friends have also set up an account to help Landen, his sister, Ali Cross, and their grandmother, Annie Faye Collier, with a new, more accessible home.

-“As many of you all know, Landen’s injuries are from the tornado that hit his home December 16, 2019,” organizers wrote on the GoFundMe account.
-“Most of you know that it took both the lives of his parents.
+"As many of you all know, Landen's injuries are from the tornado that hit his home December 16, 2019," organizers wrote on the GoFundMe account.
+"Most of you know that it took both the lives of his parents.
 It however also took the home that Landen has grown up in his whole life.
-This home is also the home of his Grandmother who now will be caring for and raising Landen (with the help of many great uncles, aunts, cousins and loved ones) but he will live with his grandmother and sister when he returns home from the hospital.”
+This home is also the home of his Grandmother who now will be caring for and raising Landen (with the help of many great uncles, aunts, cousins, and loved ones) but he will live with his grandmother and sister when he returns home from the hospital."

 To donate to the fundraiser for the family, click here.